 About Pie Corner

-The view down the field to the East is across lawn edged with lime trees under planted with daffodils.
-The quadrants of wild flowers are beginning to come into their own after 4 years.
-2023 was the year of the Ox eye daisy.
+The view down the field to the East is across lawn edged with lime trees under-planted with daffodils.
+The quadrants of wild flowers flower from May to August with a succession of varieties including yellow rattle, oxeye daisies, wild carrot and knapweed with additional species each year.
 To the north is a pond and more borders.

 The planting is successional so there is always something to catch your eye and in flower.
 This starts with early snowdrops and continues into Autumn with grasses and asters.
-There is a continual progression of blossom starting with Amelanchier and ending with the last of the Japanese Cherries in the Orchard, and a new planting of Rhododendrons are beginning to flower at the top of the woodland garden.
+In spring there is a continual progression of blossom starting with Amelanchier and ending with the last of the Japanese Cherries in the Orchard, and a new planting of Rhododendrons making their presence felt at the top of the woodland garden.
+After this the flowering shrubs and rambling roses, grasses and herbaceous plants take over until the late summer shrubs and autumn colour closes the season.

-Tucked behind one of the hedges is a gravel garden which is full of self seeders and allows us to plant some of the things that wouldn’t survive in our heavy clay.
-This leads through more wildness, and dramatic rambling roses scaling some of the native holly to a woodland garden at the top of the garden and our vegetable and cutting garden.
-There are always sweet peas and dahlias.
+Tucked behind one of the hedges is a gravel garden which is full of self seeders and allows us to plant some of the things that wouldn’t survive otherwise in our heavy clay.
+This leads through more wildness, to the vegetable and cutting garden where there are sweet peas, veg and dahlias.
+Huge rambling roses scale the heights of the wild holly around this area until finally you reach the newish woodland garden.

 .